 Center 2- Finding Length:

 This center was the easiest to set up!
 I used wide masking tape and marked five different sized lines on the floor of our classroom.
 I made sure to make at least one of them longer than the meter stick to see how they would problem solve.
-On the end of each piece of masking tape, I used a color sharpie to label it (red, orange, green, blue, purple).
+On the end of each piece of masking tape, I used a colored sharpie to label it (red, orange, green, blue, purple).
 That way they were able to easily identify and record each of the different lines on their recording sheet.

 Center 3- Measuring Volume: